Get Your Play Produced & Become a Playwriting Pro

 Maybe you’ll buy a print directory to look up more submission opportunities–but you’ll quickly become overwhelmed by how disorganized & out of date they are.
 And you’ll become frustrated because so much of your best work is sitting on a shelf, collecting dust!

 Here’s how it works:

-When you sign up for the Play Submission Helper (your first year costs a measly $19, or $1.58 per month), you’ll get immediate access to the Masterlist of Playwriting Opportunities.
+When you sign up for the Play Submission Helper, you’ll get immediate access to the Masterlist of Playwriting Opportunities.

-This Masterlist contains 400 highly organized play submission opportunities around the country, along with their submission guidelines and any other details you need to send them your script.
+This Masterlist contains over 400 highly organized play submission opportunities around the country, seeking submissions RIGHT NOW, along with their submission guidelines and any other details you need to send them your script.